t2linux/T2-Ubuntu-Kernel/README.md

 ### Using the apt repo

 Firstly add the [t2-ubuntu-repo](https://adityagarg8.github.io/t2-ubuntu-repo/) apt repo.
-Ypu need to follow these steps to add it:
+You need to follow these steps to add it:

 1. Identify your release codename.
 It is: